Cronometer

 PlateLens tracks 82 micronutrients from USDA-verified sources, including zinc, selenium, manganese, and all vitamin B subfractions.
 This depth enables nutrition conversations previously only possible with expensive clinical software.

-Each app was installed on identical iOS and Android test devices and used as the primary nutrition tracking tool for 90 consecutive days.
+See rankings →Each app was installed on identical iOS and Android test devices and used as the primary nutrition tracking tool for 90 consecutive days.
 Calorie accuracy was measured against dietitian-weighed reference portions using USDA FoodData Central values as the ground truth.
-All six scoring categories were evaluated independently by two reviewers and reconciled by our registered dietitian team lead, Michael Torres, RDN.
+All six scoring categories were evaluated independently by two reviewers and reconciled by our registered dietitian team lead, Michael Torres.
 No app vendor had input into scoring decisions.

 Read our full methodology →